-The Federal Aviation Administration ordered a "ground stop" Wednesday afternoon, which affected flights nationwide, due to a computer outage at Los Angeles International Airport and other Southern California airports, causing departure delays.
+The Federal Aviation Administration ordered a “ground stop” due to a computer outage that affected Los Angeles International Airport and other Southern California airports, causing departure delays.

 According to the Los Angeles Times, the John Wayne Airport and Bob Hope Airport also had computer issues causing the FAA not to allow any departures.
 Some incoming flights were still allowed to land, while other flights were required to land at other nearby airports.